This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 For each proxied directory source, Oracle Virtual Directory can be configured to access multiple hosts (replicas) for any particular source.
 It intelligently fails over between hosts and spreads the load between them.
-Flexible configuration options allow administrators to control percentages of a load to be directed towards specific replica nodes and to indicate whether a particular host is a read-only replica or a read-write server (master).
+Flexible configuration options allow administrators to control percentages of a load to be directed toward specific replica nodes and to indicate whether a particular host is a read-only replica or a read/write server (master).
 This avoids unnecessary referrals resulting from attempts to write to a read-only replica.

 Load-Balancing: Oracle Virtual Directory was designed with powerful load balancing features that allow it to spread load and manage failures between its proxied LDAP directory sources.